10 Letter of Interest Examples + How to Write One in 2026

 Dear Ms. Antoniou,

 I am reaching out to express my interest in the recently announced position of Director of Operations.
 In the past seven years, I have worked in three different departments at Omnicom Group, giving me a unique perspective and a deep understanding of our operational processes and client needs.
-I am eager to contribute my vast background and skills in data analysis and strategic planning to the success of our team.
+I am eager to contribute my cross-department experience and advanced skills in data analysis and strategic planning in data analysis and strategic planning to the success of our team.

 My journey with Omnicom began in the Marketing Analytics Department, then moved on to the Digital Media Department, only to finally settle in the Operations Department as a senior analyst.
-I became intimately familiar with our product stack and honed my skills in operational analytics, process optimization, and strategic planning.
+I developed in-depth knowledge of our full product stack, from initial planning through deployment and performance monitoring and honed my skills in operational analytics, process optimization, and strategic planning.

 I believe that my background in operations, along with my proven track record of improving processes, positions me well to step into this leadership role.
 I would love to discuss how my skills align with this position during an interview.
 Thank you for your consideration.